Baical Skullcap: A Stellar Herb for Chronic Infection & Immune Mediation

 Growing Chinese Skullcap

 Skullcap can be taken internally through a decoction (strong tea), granule (freeze-dried extract), tincture, or applied topically.
 It is easily absorbed by the digestive tracts and is known to cross the blood brain barrier.
-High quality options are available through our pharmacy, Bloom & Reveal Botanicals.
+High quality options are available through our pharmacy, Bloom & Reveal Botanicals, at bloomreveal.com.
 Send us a query if you don’t see what you’re looking for!
-We have an extensive pharmacy and carry many items not on our website.
+We have an extensive pharmacy and many items are not on the website.

 Safety & Precautions: